abjiskumar/DSCI_532_abjis199/README.md

 The proposed visualization as shown in the draft below will help answers the questions in the proposal.

 <img src='images/dashboard_draft.jpg' width = 800, height = 450>

+Contributions are welcmome by forking the project and submitting a pull request to the repo.